allesanser/image-quality-improvment-for-lan-project/README.md

 PSNR - 29.185384360348813
 Tried doing the processing by batches.
 However, the model takes up 14 GB of video memory when the image passes through the network, so it was not possible to test.
 Overall, the model handles a lot of tasks quite well, but is memory-hungry.
 (I may have run it wrong.
 This model is advised to be paralleled)
 Processing time - a 10-second video was processed in 4.5 minutes
+Added batching processing.

 ### PAMI_LUT